JourneyOver/chocolatey-packages/automatic/sonarr/README.md

 ## Notes

-Installs as a service, to get to Radarr open browser and go [here](http://localhost:8989/)
+Installs as a service, to get to Sonarr open browser and go [here](http://localhost:8989/)